madPO/randr/README.md

   }
 }
 ```
-And after only enter this node in randr object:
+And after only enter this node in json and randr object:

 ```js
 var json = {